 Information from the MACRIS site, provided by the Ipswich Historical Commission in 1982:

-“This houselot was in the possession of the Dennis family before 1685, when a deed to the abutting lot mentions Thomas Dennis’ “new Dwelling house” on the corner lot (5:133).
-Stylistic evidence indicates a mid eighteenth century date for the present house, the period when John Dennis owned the property.
-The cellar displays heavily chamfered timbers, probably re-used elements from the earlier house.
-The house is one of the best second period gambrels in Ipswich.
-The central hall has never been painted, and contains a fine staircase thought to be the work of the Dennis family of craftsmen.
+“This house lot was in the possession of the Dennis family before 1685, when a deed to the abutting lot mentions the “new Dwelling house” of Thomas Dennis on the corner lot (5:133).
+Stylistic evidence indicates a mid-eighteenth-century date for the present house, the period when John Dennis owned the property.
+The cellar displays heavily chamfered timbers, probably reused elements from the earlier house.
+The house is one of the best second-period gambrels in Ipswich.
+The central hall has never been painted and contains a fine staircase thought to be the work of the Dennis family of craftsmen.

 Sources: